supreethmv/blog/README.md

 It is automatically transformed by [Jekyll](http://github.com/jekyll/jekyll) into a static site whenever I push this repository to GitHub.

-The website is built using a Jekyll theme called [Chirpy](https://github.com/cotes2020/jekyll-theme-chirpy).
+The website is built using a Jekyll theme called [Chirpy](https://github.com/cotes2020/jekyll-theme-chirpy) by Cotes Chung.

 ## License